Jomolhari Base Camp Trek

 Day 10.
 Shana – Paro – Thimphu (End of Trek):

-Our transport will be waiting (at Drukgyal Dzong) to take us to Thimphu, capital of Bhutan.
+Our transport will be waiting (at Drukgyal Dzong) to take us to Thimphu, the capital of Bhutan.
 It takes two hours drive to Thimphu.
 Evening at Thimphu Hotel and rest.

 Day 11.
 Thimphu Tour